History of SSC Napoli: Return to Serie A

 In the 2011–12 season, Napoli ended in fifth place in Serie A, but managed to defeat unbeaten champions Juventus in the Stadio Olimpico to win the Coppa Italia for the fourth time in club history, 25 years after their last cup win.
 Cavani and Marek Hamšík scored the goals.
 Napoli also had a successful season in the 2011–12 UEFA Champions League, its first participation in Europe's top tournament since the 1990–91 season.
 The team finished second in its group behind Bayern Munich, and ahead of Manchester City, progressing to the round of 16, where they were eliminated by eventual winners Chelsea.
-In 2012–13, Napoli finished in second place in Serie A, the club's best performance since winning the 1989–90 Scudetto.
+In 2012–13, Napoli finished in second place in Serie A, the club's best performance since winning the 1989–90 scudetto.
 Cavani finished as top scorer in the division with 29 goals, which resulted in him being sold to Paris Saint-Germain for a club record fee of £57 million.

 In the 2013 close-season, Walter Mazzarri left Napoli to become coach of Internazionale, and was replaced by Spaniard Rafael Benítez, who became the club's first foreign coach since Zdeněk Zeman in 2000.
 The money from selling Cavani went towards signing three Real Madrid players – Gonzalo Higuaín, Raúl Albiol and José Callejón – and other players, including Dries Mertens and Pepe Reina.
-They finished the season by winning the 2014 Coppa Italia Final, their fifth title in the tournament, with a 3–1 win against Fiorentina with two goals from Lorenzo Insigne and another from Mertens, as well as qualifying for the Champions League by finishing third in Serie A. Benítez left for Real Madrid in May 2015 and was replaced by Maurizio Sarri.
-In 2017–18, Napoli challenged for the title all season, which went to Juventus in the penultimate round of matches.
-Carlo Ancelotti was subsequently appointed manager.
+They finished the season by winning the 2014 Coppa Italia final, their fifth title in the tournament, with a 3–1 win against Fiorentina with two goals from Lorenzo Insigne and another from Mertens, as well as qualifying for the Champions League by finishing third in Serie A. Benítez left for Real Madrid in May 2015 and was replaced by Maurizio Sarri.

+In the 2017–18 season, Napoli challenged for the titles for the entire season, and finished with a club record of 91 points.
+However, the titles ultimately went to Juventus in the penultimate round of matches.
+On 23 December 2017, Marek Hamšík overtook Diego Maradona as Napoli's all-time leading scorer after scoring his 115th goal.
+At the end of the season, Sarri left for Chelsea, succeeded by Carlo Ancelotti in May 2018.
+He managed the club to another second-place finish, but was sacked on 10 December 2019, following a poor run of results in the 2019–20 season which left them seventh in the table.
+Gennaro Gattuso was named head coach the next day.
+On 14 June 2020, Dries Mertens became Napoli's all-time top scorer after scoring his 122nd goal in a Coppa Italia semi-finals match against Inter.
+Napoli went on to win the 2019–20 Coppa Italia in a penalty shoot-out against Juventus in the finals.

+In December 2020, Napoli renamed San Paolo after Diego Maradona, after the passing away of their beloved club icon.
+Napoli finished fifth in Serie A that season after a draw on the finals day, missing a Champions League berth by one point.